mspiderv/vuejwtauth/README.md

    - `localStorage` driver.
    - You can create your own *token storage* driver.
  - **Logout** functionality.
-   - Automatically logout idle users - *comming soon*.
+   - Automatically logout idle users.
  - **Fetch user** functionality (retrieve any extra information about logged user from API).
  - **Automatically refreshes JWT** to make it valid for ever (based on JWT `exp` property).
  - **Decodes JWT** to JSON.